Alumni Directory Display

 Originally from Accra, Ghana, Vanessa grew up in Romeoville, Illinois, a town next to the city of Joliet, Illinois.
 A Shakespeare fanatic, she heartbreakingly had to leave Romeoville to attend the University of Minnesota, where she graduated in 2016 with degrees in Journalism and History.
 Vanessa has written for The Minnesota Daily, Minnesota Public Radio, and The Reporters Inc., a nonprofit journalistic house.
 Vanessa is interested in all aspects of journalism, including philanthrojournalism and global communications.
 A longtime history buff, she served as the diversity outreach intern and a National History Day mentor for the Minnesota Historical Society.
 Vanessa was involved in various campus organizations, but counts her time as a 2014 Orientation Leader as her favorite.
 Vanessa believes in getting a well-rounded experience in academics and work, which led to her interning for Congressman Keith Ellison and working as an ESL classroom assistant for adult refugees.
 Due to her internships at organizations that work to strengthen communities in Minnesota and throughout the world, she was named a Kevin Mossier Award Scholar.
 Vanessa is a soccer fanatic and spent the summer of 2015 in Berlin researching German soccer history.
 This resulted in a 60 page research paper on the formation of German national identity through World Cups.
 Vanessa is beyond excited to come to the rainbow nation and work with the future leaders at the African Leadership Academy – and possibly beat some students in soccer.
 She is especially excited to learn from the students at ALA and explore Johannesburg!

-Akinyi Ochieng is a philanthropic adviser and nonprofit board director who identifies, incubates, and scales innovations that advance a more sustainable, inclusive, and resilient world.
-She currently leads strategic planning and operations at the Autodesk Foundation, which invests in nonprofits and startups helping to de-risk innovation and leverage design and engineering solutions to address the world’s most pressing social and environmental challenges.
+Akinyi Ochieng is a strategist and advisor to mission-driven organizations.
+She identifies, incubates, and scales innovations that advance a more sustainable, inclusive, and resilient world.
+Akinyi currently leads strategic planning and operations at the Autodesk Foundation, which invests in nonprofits and startups helping to de-risk innovation and leverage design and engineering solutions to address pressing social and environmental challenges.

 Prior to Autodesk, Akinyi served as Director & Vice President at APCO, where she advised leading corporations, foundations, and nonprofits on their social impact initiatives.
 She partnered with innovators and changemakers to design and scale programs that support economic mobility and inclusive innovation throughout North America, Europe, the Middle East, and Africa.
-Her clients included global brands such as Visa, BlackRock, Meta, IKEA, Expedia, and Chelsea FC, as well as leading nonprofits and foundations such as Schmidt Futures and Pivotal Ventures.
-She began her career in the financial services industry, developing economic mobility campaigns and programs at innovative companies including Nova Credit and WorldRemit.
+She began her career in the financial services industry, developing economic mobility campaigns and programs at Nova Credit and WorldRemit.

 Akinyi holds deep expertise in economic development and food security in Africa, with a successful track record of mobilizing multi-million-dollar public-private partnerships to accelerate sustainable business practices in the region.
 Her insights on business, culture, and politics in Africa have been featured in Forbes, CNBC, BBC, African Business Magazine, and the World Economic Forum.
-She continues her commitment to sustaining and developing the African continent by serving as Board Chair of SOS Sahel USA and as a Trustee of Operation Fistula, organizations dedicated to food security and maternal health in Africa.
-She previously served as co-president of the inaugural PiAf Alumni Board and was a Fellow at Global Shea Alliance in Accra, Ghana during her time as a Princeton in Africa Fellow.
+She serves as Board Chair of SOS Sahel USA (Africa’s oldest food security nonprofit), a Trustee of Operation Fistula, and a Board Member of Princeton in Africa.
+She previously served as co-president of the inaugural Princeton in Africa Alumni Board and was a Fellow at Global Shea Alliance in Accra, Ghana during her time as a Princeton in Africa Fellow.

 Akinyi holds an MSc in Global Politics from the London School of Economics and a BA (with distinction) in Political Science and African Studies from Yale University.
-She has also completed certificates in strategic philanthropy and social impact from the University of Cambridge’s Judge School of Business and the University of Pennsylvania.
+She has also completed certificates in strategic philanthropy and social impact from the University of Cambridge’s Judge School of Business and the University of Pennsylvania’s School of Social Policy.
 She has been named one of the 100 Most Influential People of African Descent under 40.

 Timothy Offei-Addo 2020-2021 Fellow with International Livestock Research Institute (ILRI), Kenya Amherst College Class of 2019